goatcorp/faq/xl_troubleshooting.md

 If unsure about some of those details or if the Windows Event Viewer doesn't tell you, Bluescreenview https://www.nirsoft.net/utils/blue_screen_view.html can read the memory dump (please let the computer finish it without hitting the reset button while it dumps your memory to hard drive)
 <hr>

-### How do I enable/disable Dalamud Testing or Plugin Testing?
+### Q: How do I enable/disable Dalamud Testing or Plugin Testing?
 1. Type /xlsettings in game
 2. Click on the Experimental tab
 3. Select/Unselect the settings as wanted.